Sean Ekins: Making pharmaceutical data open

-This work is important because it was the first prominent advocacy for making a broad array of approaches to make preclinical and postmarketing data and models available as well as the demonstration of the feasibility of such approaches.
-Ekins served on the advisory group for ChemSpider and provided an array of pharmaceutical data sets to the database to make it available to the community.
+Ekins served on the advisory group for ChemSpider and provided pharmaceutical data sets.

 Tuberculosis and Malaria Research

 While working for Collaborative Drug Discovery, (funded by the Bill and Melinda Gates Foundation) he analyzed data provided to the public domain by the pharmaceutical industry.
 Specifically this was malaria screening data from GlaxoSmithKline for over 13,000 compounds.
 As a result of this work an important caution was provided to the scientific community in accepting such data at face value.
 These data were compared to other malaria and tuberculosis data.

 In addition he provided analyses of very large libraries of tuberculosis data which highlight important physicochemical properties,.